 Duloxetine works by blocking the reuptake of serotonin and norepinephrine, integrating two therapeutic processes in one drug to treat depression and anxiety.
 Duloxetine also boosts dopamine levels in the prefrontal cortex.

-Duloxetine given at the dosage of 60 mg/day can be used to treat diabetic peripheral neuropathy .
-Duloxetine’s ability to inhibit the reuptake of serotonin can help treat chronic pain caused by this condition.
+Duloxetine, given at the dosage of 60 mg/day, can be used to treat diabetic peripheral neuropathy .
+Duloxetine’s ability to inhibit serotonin reuptake can help treat chronic pain caused by this condition.

 Duloxetine is a second-line treatment for knee osteoarthritis that hasn’t responded to acetaminophen or nonsteroidal anti-inflammatory medications (NSAIDs) .
-People who have had a partial reaction to acetaminophen or NSAIDs may benefit from duloxetine as an add-on medicine.
+People who have partially reacted to acetaminophen or NSAIDs may benefit from duloxetine as an add-on medicine.

-Duloxetine has demonstrated efficacy in reducing incontinence episodes and increasing quality of life .
+Duloxetine has effectively reduced incontinence episodes and improved quality of life .
 In women with stress urinary incontinence (SUI), the effectiveness of duloxetine is based on stronger urethral contraction and persistent sphincter tone during the storage phase.

 Animal studies looked into the effects of duloxetine on the lower urinary system.
 Duloxetine increased bladder capacity and sphincter–electromyography (EMG) activity significantly.
 Only during the storage phase of the micturition cycle did cats whose bladders had been pretreated with acetic acid demonstrate a dose-dependent improvement in bladder capacity (5-fold) and periurethral EMG activity (8-fold) of the striated sphincter musculature.

 The recommended dose of duloxetine is 30 mg daily for one week to allow for therapy adjustment and then increasing to 60 mg daily.

 Generic & Brand Name Versions